S4410653/IWO-Final-Project/README.md

 cat all_tweets_not_RS.txt | tr -s '\t' ',' > all_tweets_not_RS2.txt

-NOTE: the code uses an append method to concatenate the files, so if something goes wrong during running the code start all over(delete the created files).

 ## Inserting column titel:
-Open all_tweets_RS2 in a text editor -> make sure the flickering '|' is on the far left side of line 1 -> press enter and go back to line 1 (far left) -> type 'Tweets,Locatie' (without the '') -> save the file
+Open 'all_tweets_RS2' in a text editor -> make sure the flickering '|' is on the far left side of line 1 -> press enter and go back to line 1 (far left) -> type 'Tweets,Locatie' (without the '') -> save the file

-Open all_tweets_not_RS2 in a text editor-> make sure the flickering '|' is on the far left side of line 1 -> press enter and go back to line 1 (far left) -> type 'Tweets,Locatie' (without the '') -> save the file
+Open 'all_tweets_not_RS2' in a text editor-> make sure the flickering '|' is on the far left side of line 1 -> press enter and go back to line 1 (far left) -> type 'Tweets,Locatie' (without the '') -> save the file

 # Code used to show results
 ## In the Linux shell: